MariaShkrabo/Restaurant-Menu/client/README.md

-To run the application, you must enter in the terminal "npm install react-scripts --save"
+To run the client part of application, you must enter in the terminal "npm install react-scripts --save"

 # Getting Started with Create React App